Ramsey R. Ashour, M.D.

 University of Texas Medical Branch

-Ramsey Ashour is an assistant professor in the Department of Surgery and Perioperative Care.
+Ramsey Ashour, M.D., is an assistant professor in the Department of Neurosurgery at Dell Medical School.
 A UT Austin alum, he completed his residency at the University of Miami and then fellowships in neurointerventional radiology at Harvard and in complex cranial surgery at Tampa General Hospital.
 He hopes to help fulfill Austin’s burgeoning need for complex cranial/cerebrovascular care.
 His professional associations include the Texas Medical Association, Travis County Medical Society and Texas Association of Neurological Surgeons.

 As a passionate clinician, researcher and educator, he is determined to help redefine the future of medicine in all of these realms.
 Ashour envisions contributing to the development a cerebrovascular disease integrated practice unit and implementing clinical pathways that prioritize value to patients instead of volume of services delivered.